What is Human Resource Management (HRM)?

 Job design allows job analysis.
 It involves designing the content of a job, it combines the tasks into a job to be assigned to an individual and further fixes the duties and responsibilities to do the job.

-Development is an ongoing and continuous process which aims at improving the personality and attitude of employees.
+Development is an ongoing and continuous process that aims at improving the personality and attitude of employees.

 Importance of HRM